Entry requirements

 Higher education study

-- Successful completion of at least 6 months full-time study (or equivalent part-time) of an undergraduate certificate (or higher AQF level qualification) from a recognised higher education institution.
+- Successful completion of at least 6 months full-time study (or equivalent part-time) in a higher education award program at undergraduate diploma (AQF level 5) or higher.

 English language entry requirements